Matias-Libes-De-Geyter/MLP-pattern-recognition/README.md

 ### Results
 When ran into the whole training **MNIST** database, the model gives the following results:
 ![output](output.png)
-(with values plotted each 5 epochs, or else we couldn't see anything) Here we can see the training loss and accuracy for each epochs.
+(with values plotted each 5 epochs, otherwise my computer would take too much time to compute, and we couldn't see anything) Here we can see the training loss, test loss and accuracy for each epochs.
 The latter rises quite quickly, before settling around a mean.
 Which means that the model doesn't have to be ran this long to get a good accuracy.
 We could maybe improve it by using regularization methods.

 ### Opening
 - I didn't implement regularization methods.
 No dropout, no flooding, and no early stopping.